nigelrogasch/nibs-bids/nibs-bids-v6/README.md

 CoilType								string	Model/type of the coil (e.g., CB60, Cool-B65).
 CoilShape								string	Geometric shape of the coil windings (e.g., figure-of-eight, circular).
 CoilCooling								string	Cooling method (air, liquid, passive).
-CoilDiameter.Value						number	Diameter of the outer winding (usually in mm).
+CoilDiameter							number	Diameter of the outer winding (usually in mm).
-CoilDiameter.Units						string	Units for the diameter (e.g., mm).
-MagneticFieldPeak.Value					number	Peak magnetic field at the surface of the coil (in Tesla).
+MagneticFieldPeak						number	Peak magnetic field at the surface of the coil (in Tesla).
-MagneticFieldPeak.Units					string	Units for magnetic field peak (Tesla).
-MagneticFieldPenetrationDepth.Value		number	Penetration depth of the magnetic field at a reference intensity level (e.g., 70 V/m).
+MagneticFieldPenetrationDepth			number	Penetration depth of the magnetic field at a reference intensity level (e.g., 70 V/m).
-MagneticFieldGradient.Value				number	Gradient of the magnetic field at a specific depth (typically in kT/s).
+MagneticFieldGradient					number	Gradient of the magnetic field at a specific depth (typically in kT/s).
 ```
 ** Example:**
 ```